WebAssembly/spec/proposals/gc/MVP.md

   - `rtt n? t ok` iff `t ok`
   - the constant `n`, if present, encodes the static knowledge that this type has `n` dynamic supertypes (see [Runtime types](#runtime-types))

+* `extern` is renamed back to `any`
+  - the common supertype of all referenceable types
+  - the name `extern` is kept as an alias in the text format for backwards compatibility

 * Note: heap types `func` and `extern` already exist via [reference types proposal](https://github.com/WebAssembly/reference-types), and `(ref null? $t)` via [typed references](https://github.com/WebAssembly/function-references)

 We distinguish these *abstract* heap types from *concrete* heap types `(type $t)`.